RemoteTechnologiesGroup/RemoteTech/guide/parts.md

 | Atmosphere Safety
 | ---
-|Does not break off in flight.
+|Does not break off in flight
 {:.atm}

 ---